mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 Cyclic data structures cannot be marshaled because they cause `json.Marshal` to go into an infinite loop.

-Here is an example of marshalling a slice of structs.
+Here is an example of marshaling a slice of structs.

 ```go
 people := []Person{